Skip to content

 Here are some of the key statistics on glass recycling:

-Tip: How you can change your Composting organic waste correctlyI will also explain in a separate blog post.
+Tip: How you can change your Composting organic waste correctlyI will also explain this in a separate blog post.

 Metal: Current recycling statistics for the recycling of metals